arts•meme arts•meme

 4 : in blogspeak, an idea that is spread from blog to blog

-Here’s a story about memes and actress Debra Winger:
+Here’s a story about memes and Debra Winger:

-I went to see Debra Winger give a book talk (she wrote one) at the Los Angeles public library last June.
-I’ve always liked Debra Winger’s performances, especially in three films: Shadowlands, The Sheltering Sky, and Terms of Endearment.
+A few years ago, I went to see Debra Winger give a book talk (she wrote one) at the Los Angeles Public Library.
+I’ve always liked Debra Winger as an actress, especially in three films: Shadowlands, The Sheltering Sky, and Terms of Endearment.

 Image above is from Bernardo Bertolucci’s sumptuously cinematographic The Sheltering Sky.debra winger

-In the book talk, Debra Winger described how much she didn’t enjoy her career as a movie star.
+In the book talk, Winger described how much she didn’t enjoy her career as a movie star.
 But she said this in a haughty, immodest, and entitled manner … kind of like … a movie star!
-I was rapidly losing admiration for her, when Debra Winger looked the interviewer dead in the eye (and, I thought, right at me too, as I was in the audience first row) and totally out of the blue demanded, “Do you know what a meme is?”
+I was rapidly losing admiration for her, when Winger looked the interviewer dead in the eye (and, I thought, right at me too; I was seated in the first row).
+Totally out of the blue, she furrowed her eyebrow and asked, “Do you know what a meme is?”

-She then answered her own question: “A meme is a cultural transference,” she said, followed by: “It’s a very interesting idea!”
+She then answered her own question: “A meme is a cultural transference,” then added: “It’s a very interesting idea!”